Access to Markets

 The following documents must be attached to the e-Form:

-- Annex 1 - Detailed project description (The Application Form)
+- Annex 1 - Detailed description of the project (using the template provided)

-The budget should be drawn up in euros using the December 2017 exchange rate.
+The budget should be drawn up in euros.

 Applications from across Europe are assessed centrally by the Education, Audiovisual and Culture Executive Agency (EACEA) with assistance from industry experts working in a relevant field and according to the following award criteria: